ariqyandri/help-me-speech-client/README.md

 ### User Stories
 - Users are able to signup and login to their account.
-- Users are able to create a writing and post it on the website, privately, or publicly for others to see their writing.
+- Users are able to create a writing.
+- Users can post it on the website, privately, or publicly for others to see their writing.
+- Users are able to edit their writing.

 ### Tools & Technologies
 - TypeScript